 - Consolidate CSV files using a unique identifier

-In this guide, we will focus on the last two manipulations: removing and/or merging duplicates from CSV files.
+In this guide, we will focus on the last manipulation: detecting and removing duplicates from CSV files.

 If you have several CSV files that you want to join together using a unique column, go to the join csv files guide.

 You have exported your data from an application in a CSV file and want to get rid of the duplicates?
 You have concatenated several CSV files into a big one and now need to clean it?
 Or maybe you have several sources of data no longer in sync and want to merge all those versions into a single listing.
 Microsoft Excel or Google Sheets will not help you with your problem because they don't allow you to set up a unique constraint on a column.